Is Perissa / Kamari a good area to stay in Santorini for first-time visitors?

 Who should stay in Perissa / Kamari?

-Perissa / Kamari suits solo explorers best (ranked #3 of 3 Santorini neighbourhoods for them).
+Perissa / Kamari suits family travellers best (ranked #1 of 3 Santorini neighbourhoods for them).
 It works less well for culture seekers (ranked #3).
-Not recommended for: Families with young children seeking quiet or safe shallow-water swimming; the black sand gets scorching and undertow can be strong.
+Not recommended for: Travellers seeking nightlife, Instagram-worthy sunsets, or walkable town centres should skip these villages—they're beach-focused and car-dependent.